bcgov/digital_marketplace/README.md

 Hotfixes can be merged directly to `master` via a pull request, but should be merged back into the `development` branch as well.

+### Changelog & Versioning

+This project introduced a Changelog and versioning system in 2020-09 to track changes made to the code.
+Please refer to `CHANGELOG.md` for further information.
+Generally, core maintainers of this project should be the only people adding to the Changelog.

 ## Development Environment

 ### Dependencies